it-sd-capstone/capstone-project-rezzzerv/README.md

 3. Configure dependencies:
     - Go to File → Project Structure → Modules → Dependencies
     - Click the + button → JARs or directories
+    - Select each listed file, Apply, and OK.
-    - Navigate to the lib/ folder and add all the included JARs
+    - IF THE JARS ARE NOT AUTOMATICALLY LISTED...navigate to the lib/ folder and add all the included JARs

 4. Set up your Tomcat server:
     - Go to Run → Edit Configurations